 Court Performance Standards: To achieve the most effective and efficient trial court operations, improve the administration of justice, and better serve the public who use the courts, in 2001, Chief Justice I. Beverly Lake, Jr., on the recommendation of the State Judicial Council, adopted a "Trial Court Performance Standards and Measurement System" for North Carolina's courts.
-This nationally recognized standards system is designed to help trial courts identify and set guidelines for their operations, measure their performance, manage their caseloads, and make improvements to better meet the needs and expectations of the public.
-In 2002, with oversight of the State Judicial

-Council, the AOC began conducting grant-funded projects to learn how to implement and use the standards to improve court performance for years to come.
+This nationally recognized standards system (now evolved into and better known as CourTools) is designed to help trial courts identify and set guidelines for their operations, measure their performance, manage their caseloads, and make improvements to better meet the needs and expectations of the public.
+In 2002, with oversight of the State Judicial Council, the AOC began conducting grant-funded projects to learn how to implement and use the standards to improve court performance for years to come.